 Maha Rishi Markandeya

-A devotee of both Shiva and Vishnu, Sage Markandeya belonged to the Bhrigu clan.
+Sage Markandeya belonged to the Bhrigu clan, a devotee of both Shiva and Vishnu.
 The legend of his birth goes like this: Mrikandu rishi and his wife Marudmati worshipped Shiva and sought from him the boon of begetting a son.
-As a result, he was given the choice of either a gifted son, but with a short life on earth or a child of low intelligence but with a long life.
-Mrikandu rishi chose the former and was blessed with Markandeya, an exemplary son, destined to die at the age of 16.
+As a result, he was given the choice of either a gifted son with a short life on earth or a child of low intelligence but with a long life.
+Mrikandu rishi chose the former and was blessed with Markandeya, an exemplary son, destined to die at 16.

 Lord Yamaraj then came in person to take away Markandeya’s life and sprung his noose around the young sage’s neck.
 By accident or fate, the noose mistakenly landed around the Shivalingam, and out of it, Shiva emerged in all his fury, attacking Yama for his act of aggression.
 After defeating Yama in the battle to the point of death, Shiva then revived him under the condition that the devout youth would live forever.